-With the exception of pre-alliance projects, awardees are required to address the progress of evaluation efforts in annual reporting.
+Awardees are required to address the progress of evaluation efforts in annual reporting.
 A copy of the evaluator's report must be submitted with 3rd year reporting for 5 year projects.
 Evaluation reports for all funded projects must include progress articulated by proposed goal, objective, or activity.
 Evaluation reports for all funded projects should also include highlights that capture interesting accomplishments or features of the projects.